 All student enrolment is completed online.
 You are responsible for ensuring your enrolment details are correct, and that you have enrolled for all courses that you wish to take.
-If you have any questions about enrolment you should speak to the Programme Administrator.
-Students are advised to enrol for all courses which they might be interested in taking in the first instance.
-Your choice of courses can be finalized at a later date.
+If you have any questions about enrolment you should contact macs-student-support@hw.ac.uk.